turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-2-tests.md

 - [x] US2-FVD-11: It should return an error where the password does not contain at least one digit
 - [x] US2-FVD-12: It should return an error where the password does not contain at least one special character
 - [x] US2-FVD-13: It should return true where the password is valid
+- [x] US2-FVD-14: It should return false where password and confirmPassword do not match
+- [ ] US2-FVD-15: It should return true where password and confirmPassword do match
-- [ ] US2-FVD-14: It should return false from isValidated where one field is invalid
+- [ ] US2-FVD-16: It should return false from isValidated where one field is invalid